theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/extract-table-cdc.md

 3. Click **[Search]** ( ![magnifying-glass](/img/content/icons/magnifying-glass.png) icon) (2).
 4. Select the desired table (3) and click **[OK]** (4).

+The application now returns to the main window of the component.
 All relevant metadata information of the table is retrieved from SAP.
-The application returns to the main window of the component.

 ### Set Up a Table CDC Extraction